NewQODEX QA Services for API teams.Learn more →

 What is API testing?

-API testing verifies that an API returns the right data, enforces the right rules, and fails the right way when given bad input.
-It sends real HTTP requests against endpoints and checks status codes, response bodies, auth behavior, and side effects, without needing a UI in front of the API.
+API testing is the practice of verifying that an API returns the right data, enforces the right rules, and fails the right way when given bad input.
+It sends real HTTP requests directly at endpoints and checks status codes, response bodies, auth behavior, and side effects, without needing a user interface in front of the API.
+It applies to REST, GraphQL, and SOAP services alike.

 TL;DR